jessecha/OPCAS/README.md

   <**Catkin_PKG_Car**/src> <br />
 This folder contains all the ROS catkin packages used by the DNRacing Car. <br />

-  <**Catkin_PKG_Master**/src> <br />
-This folder contains all the ROS catkin packages used by the Host PC (PC that has the Logitech G27 steering wheel). <br />
-bag_converter contains the roslaunch script used to create the image folder and the image .csv file from the recorded rosbag. <br />
-dnracing_host contains the launch file used on the Host PC for training and deployment <br />
-joy contains the catkin pkg which interfaces ROS with the Logitech G27 steering wheel. <br />
-joytwo is the second joy pkg for the second vehicle <br />
-rosbag_to_csv contains the roslaunch script used to create the steering wheel .csv file from the recorded rosbag. <br />

   <**USBtoPPM**> <br />
 This Java application is used to convert the USB HID commands sent from the Logitech G27 Steering Wheel & Quanum Head Tracker into PPM signals.